-Trainers can, of course, use these features to highlight any problems early, meaning they can offer pastoral support.
+Trainers can, of course, use these features to highlight any problems early.
+This means they can offer pastoral support.
 Management can also see real-time data, enabling them to spot problems early and take steps to intervene.
-And if issues are spotted early enough, then difficulties with a particular cohort are less likely to be seen as a trainer problem, because the problems identified have not yet impacted on the business or organisation.
+And if issues are spotted early enough, then difficulties with a particular cohort are less likely to be seen as a trainer problem.
+This occurs because the problems identified have not yet impacted on the business or organisation.
 It’s a win-win for everyone.

 If you are interested in seeing how Aptem can help you get the data you need, get in touch.